Kuhio Village 2

 No analysis available

-I looked for an explicit owner-occupancy percentage like "80% owner occupied" or similar and found none.
-The remarks repeatedly emphasize short-term rentals and even describe the majority of units as Airbnb vacation rentals, but that is not a numeric owner-occupancy statement.
-Per the rules, the current value of 7.00 is retained with low confidence.
+I looked for an explicit owner-occupancy figure like "80% owner occupied" or similar, but found none.
+The remarks repeatedly describe the building as a vacation-rental property with many short-term rentals, which does not provide a numeric owner-occupancy confirmation, so I kept the current 7% with low confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.